 By far the best Moroccan food in town is at Le Grand Table Morrocaine at Le Royal Mansour hotel (referring to the “Victorious” Moroccan sultan Ahmed el-Mansour).
 Owned by the current king, the menu is overseen by the French, multi-starred chef Yannick Alleno, who apprenticed with Moroccan lady cooks prior to the opening.
 His skilful refinement of the Moroccan cuisine is evident.
 The produce comes from the hotel’s own farm just outside of the city.
 Nest under the spell of the oud musician by the fireplace and allow the magnetising art and high local craft pull you into the dining oasis.

-Although I am not an expert on Moroccan cuisine like Paula Wolfer, the American cookbook author who lived in the country during its bohemian heyday, I long for a more updated, lighter and creative Moroccan cuisine.
+I am not an expert on Moroccan cuisine like Paula Wolfer, the American cookbook author who lived in the country during its bohemian heyday, but in today’s sedentary lifestyle setting I long for a more updated, lighter and creative Moroccan cuisine.
 For a couple of days the local rich traditional cooking is enjoyable, but soon one craves an intrepid chef with a penchant for this Western horn of Africa to spell his millennial magic on the Moroccan cuisine.
 Perhaps because of the widespread poverty and the tourists seeking the “authentic” experience when visiting, there was so far not enough space for experimenting inside the country, but the tide is changing.
 Across the Atlantic and further over on the West Coast of America in San Francisco, the Moroccan chef Mourad Lahlou is updating his mother’s culinary heritage at Aziza restaurant (his mother’s name).
 He shares his vision for contemporary Moroccan cuisine with the world through his book, Mourad: New Moroccan (published by Artisan).

 The Wall Street Journal recently reported that the future of contemporary Moroccan cuisine in its home country is female.
 From the cultural shift to empowering women in Morocco there is space for the next Moroccan grand lady chef.
 The country’s own Master Chef Tv series highlight the new local talent.
 In Marrakech at Salt, guest chefs play with Moroccan ingredients in a new way, while in Fez chef Najat Kaanache with a pedigree spanning El Bulli and Fat Duck stirs the palates to new dimensions.
 Besseha! بالصحة Bon apetit!